LCLs Beyond Bounded Degrees: Introduction

 The main reason why we can reduce the radius $r$ of an LCL to essentially $0.5$ is the fact that if we know what configuration $C$ a node $v$ uses, we know exactly how the neighborhood of $v$ looks like, as it must be isomorphic to $C$.

 So we can have as an outputset for our radius $0.5$ LCL simply the set consisting of all possible configurations $C$, together with a sense of direction (each halfedge around $v$ outputs which edge of $C$ it represents).
-Then we check on the constraints of the edges whether or not the two neighboring configurations are locally consistent.
+For now, assume the halfedges around $v$ can only output $C$ if the neighborhood around $v$ is isomorphic to $C$.
+Then, we can check on the constraints of the edges whether or not the two neighboring configurations are locally consistent.

 Initially, it seems that extending this approach to LFLs is straightforward, there is still just a finite set of allowed configurations $\C$.
 However, crucially, the $r$-hop neighborhood of a node $v$ is no longer isomorphic to one of these configurations $C \in \C$.